Jeep: The Ultimate Man’s 4×4

 The article came about thanks to “Red” Hausmann, Willys test driver, there to do an advertorial for the Jeep.
 He told Katherine it was a Jeep when she asked him the vehicles’ name.
 Hausmann got it from military staff during the Willys military testing days of 1940, it was referred to as a “jeep,” the testing name for all experimental and unproven military items.
 Hausmann adopted it that day for the press and the public has never known otherwise.
 So it got posted all over the US and other English speaking countries around the world after the Washington Daily News published the story.
 Ok, if you like, keep your version.
 But I can tell you this and that is, Jeep had its name before it went to war.
 Fact!
 The Mexicans called it Chiquita, meaning ‘little.’

 There are two vehicles, I can’t ever remember being without, that’s a grey “Vaaljapie” Ferguson tractor and an army olive-matte, coloured Willy’s Jeep.
 That was because they were there when I was born.
-If they were not already there, I think might have been traded in exchange.
+If they weren’t already there, I think I might have been traded in exchange.
 Here I must tell you, this family is mad about anything 4×4, off road scramblers and in particular the ‘can-do’ Jeep.
+Ja, well, no, man, the bike must win!
+As long as you don’t have biltong to fetch.

 First, I learnt to drive the Ferguson.
 Years later at the age of twelve, when I was considered ‘expert enough’, the Jeep was my baby, to use for errands around the farm.